Optimal control of a kinetic model describing social interactions on a graph: The control problem

 where $\Pu(t)$ is time dependent regardless of the specific choice of the optimality condition for the control on the mobility.
 As a consequence, the existence and stability of the asymptotic stationary state of~\eqref{eq:brho_u} is not evident and cannot be investigated invoking the Perron-Frobenius theory.

-Remarking that $\Pu$ is a Metzler matrix (as well as $\P$), one can exploit the theory of linear time variant systems with Metzler matrices~\cite{Metzler}, and prove the following. \begin{prop} Let us suppose that the left stochastic transition matrix $P$ satisfies
+One can, instead, exploit the theory of linear time variant systems with Metzler matrices~\cite{Metzler}.
+We recall that a Metzler matrix is a square time dependent matrix in which all the off diagonal entries are nonnegative after a given time.
+Remarking that $\P$ and $\Pu$ are Metzler matrices, one can prove the following result, that relies on assumptions on the basic mobility matrix $\P$. \begin{prop} Let us suppose that the left stochastic transition matrix $\P$ satisfies